-For the tadka – Once the dal is made, a ghee tadka is poured on the top which has ingredients such as hing, cumin seeds, red chilli powder, and garlic.
+For the tadka – Once the lentil is made, a ghee tadka is poured on the top which has ingredients such as hing, cumin seeds, red chili powder, and garlic.

-With Greens – You can add greens like spinach, kale, or methi in the dal.
+With Greens – You can add greens like spinach, kale, mustard leaves, or fenugreek leaves in masoor dal.

 Wash the dal and soak in enough water for 20 minutes.
 This dal is a little tough to cook, so soaking it for a sometimes makes the cooking process easier.

 Drain the water and add the dal in a pressure cooker.
 Add salt, turmeric powder and water in the cooker and pressure cook until dal is softened.
 Try to slightly overcook the dal.
 It tastes the best when it is slightly mushy.
 I generally cook it on high for one whistle.
 Then simmer the heat to low and cook for 10-12 minutes.